 The administration, servicing and other affiliated functions of the Specialist Chambers are ensured by the Registrar, who heads the Registry.
 The Registrar is one of three Principals of the Specialist Chambers and Specialist Prosecutor's Office.

-The Registrar is the highest administrative authority within the court, as well as in charge of judicial support services, ensuring that all adequate legal and operational support is provided to the Chambers and Specialist Prosecutor's Office.
+The Registrar is the highest administrative authority within the court.
+She is also in charge of judicial support services, ensuring that all adequate legal and operational support is provided to the Chambers and Specialist Prosecutor's Office.
 The Registry comprises various support units: legal, court management, language services, witness protection and support, public information and communication, human resources, IT, budget and security.
 Furthermore, the Registrar is responsible for other functions necessary for the Specialist Chambers' proceedings: defence, victims participation, detention and Ombudsperson.

 The Registry’s Witness Protection and Support Office will ensure security arrangements and protective measures for witnesses.
 Any threats, intimidations and breaches to protective measure orders may be prosecuted by the Specialist Prosecutor’s Office before the Specialist Chambers.

 The Registrar is also in charge of the preparation and execution of the Specialist Chambers' budget in line with EU standards and financial regulations.
 In addition, she is responsible for relations with the diplomatic community, external coordination and implementation of the Specialist Chambers' communication policy.

 The Registrar of the Specialist Chambers is Dr Fidelma Donlon.

 The Law on Specialist Chambers and Specialist Prosecutor’s Office establishes the right of all accused before the Specialist Chambers to defend themselves through “Specialist Counsel”, a lawyer eligible to practice before the Specialist Chambers.
 A suspect or accused has the right to have such a Counsel assigned to him or her in any case where the interests of justice so require.
 The Defence Office administers, on behalf of the Registrar, a List of Counsel.
 The Defence Office will also manage a system of legal aid for representation of indigent or partially indigent suspects and/or accused who do not have sufficient financial means.

 Victims Participation Office